-Role players

-Enhanced People's Housing Process
+Role players Enhanced People's Housing Process (EPHP)

-The Enhanced People's Housing Process is a government housing delivery mechanism that supports households who wish to enhance their subsidies by building their own homes or organising between themselves the building of their homes.
-The process allows beneficiaries to establish a housing-support organisation that will provide them with organisational, technical and administrative assistance.
+The EPHP is a government housing-delivery mechanism that supports households who wish to enhance their subsidies by building their own homes or organising between themselves, the building of their homes.
+The process allows beneficiaries to establish a housingsupport organisation that will provide them with organisational, technical and administrative assistance.